steve-chavez/mssqlREST/README.md

  - [x] Support for JWT encoding and decoding.
  - [x] Support for Header authorization.
  - [x] Support for Cookie authorization.
+ - [x] Support for file extension for resource.

 ## Improvements